You're holding it together, but it's not enough

 Our Approach With Adults

-Our therapists work from a relational, trauma-informed, culturally responsive, and integrative lens.
-We recognize that adults don’t arrive as a diagnosis or disorder; they arrive as whole people shaped by lived experiences, social contexts, nervous systems, and relational patterns.
-Our work with adults may include:
+At Foothills Integrative, we work from a relational, trauma-informed, culturally responsive, and integrative lens.
+We recognize that people do not arrive as a diagnosis or disorder.
+They arrive as whole individuals shaped by lived experience, social context, relationships, and the nervous system.

-- Attachment-informed therapy
+- attachment-informed therapy

-- Emotion-focused therapy
+- emotion-focused therapy

-- Somatic awareness and nervous system education
+- somatic awareness and nervous system education

-- Trauma processing
+- trauma processing and integration

-- Cognitive and behavioural interventions
+- cognitive and behavioural interventions

-- Skills for emotional and relational regulation
+- emotional regulation and relational skill-building

-- Values-based and meaning-centered exploration
+- values-based and meaning-centred exploration

-- Identity development
+- self-compassion and identity development

-We also recognize that many adults were not taught emotional language or relational skills growing up, not because they were broken, but because their environments didn’t support it.
-Therapy becomes a space to learn what was never modeled.There is no one-size-fits-all protocol.
-We collaborate with each client to determine what feels safe, effective, and aligned with their goals.
+Many adults were never taught emotional language or relational skills growing up, not because they were broken, but because their environments did not support it.
+Therapy becomes a space to learn what was never modeled and to begin building a different relationship with yourself and others.

 Concerns We Commonly Support